-You can group your data by either the “occurrences” of an event, which are the number of times this event has happened.
+You can group your data by the occurrences of an event which are the number of times this event has happened.

-If the event you are analyzing is your conversion event, and your conversion property is an integer, you can group your data by the sum of this property.
-For example, a flight aggregator can view this data by either the count of “flight booked” event, or by the sum of the “amount” pro.
+If the event you are analyzing is your conversion event and your conversion property is an integer, you can group your data by the sum of this property.

-- Pool of available properties: This is a list of properties, that you selected while creating the pivot table.
+- Pool of available properties: This is a list of properties you selected while creating the pivot table.
 You can use these properties in any combination to slice and dice your data to derive insights.
-These properties could act as rows, or columns in the tabular view, and as cartesian axes in the graphical view.
+These properties could act as rows or columns in the tabular view and as cartesian axes in the graphical view.

-- Row(s) – The properties you’d like to select as rows in your tabular views.
+- Row(s): The properties you select as rows in your tabular views.

-- Column(s) – The properties you’d like to select as columns in your tabular views.
+- Column(s): The properties you select as columns in your tabular views.

-- Data visualizations – Here, you can select what visualization you’d like to see the data you’ve sliced and diced in.
+- Data visualizations: You can select what visualization you want to see the data you have sliced and diced in.

-Let’s take up an example to understand the output of our pivot analysis.
-In this example, we are a video application, we’re using the Pivot analysis to understand content consumption patterns in our platform.
-To do so, we’ve selected the event “video watched” which is raised after someone is done watching a video.
+For example with a video application, we can use the pivot analysis to understand its output and content consumption patterns in our platform.
+To do so, we have selected the event video watched which is raised after someone is done watching a video.